renpy/renpy/sphinx/source/style_properties.rst

     will always produce a 1 pixel-wide border.

-    Outlines only work with truetype fonts.
+    Outlines only work with TrueType fonts.

 .. style-property:: rest_indent int